-- 28. A bidder (target) may want to aggregate the valuations of a number of brokers into a single average value.
-The Panel makes no general comment on whether the consent of each is required.19 However, it should be noted that a bidder (target) that aggregates valuations takes responsibility for the entirety of the information provided and not merely responsibility that the average was correctly calculated from its components. - 29.
-To reduce the risk of an aggregated valuation being misleading or confusing, at least 4 broker valuations should be included in the aggregation and the following information should be disclosed: - (a) the number of broker valuations aggregated - (b) the date range of the valuations - (c) the dispersion of the valuations and total range - (d) the selection criteria for the valuations and why those criteria were used
+- 21.29.
+A bidder (target) may want to aggregate the valuations of a number of brokers into a single average value.
+The Panel makes no general comment on whether the consent of each is required.21 However, it should be noted that a bidder (target) that aggregates valuations takes responsibility for the entirety of the information provided and not merely responsibility that the average was correctly calculated from its components. - 22.30.
+To reduce the risk of an aggregated valuation being misleading or confusing, at least 4 broker valuations should be included in the aggregation and the following information should be disclosed: - (a) the number of broker valuations aggregated - (b) the date range of the valuations - (c) the dispersion of the valuations and total range - (d) the selection criteria for the valuations and why those criteria were used Example: "All publicly available valuations known to the bidder for the 3 months prior to the announcement of the bidder's intention to bid" - (e) whether any valuations were excluded despite fitting the selection criteria, why they were excluded and their effect on the average if included.
+In general, all valuations that fall within the selection criteria should be used